RLuckom/water-shape/readme.md

 behind simple, consistent interfaces.

-The maintainer complexity budget for this project is invested heavily in the description of the database schema defined in `schema/schema.js`.
+The maintainer complexity budget for this project is invested heavily in the description of the data schema defined in `schema/schema.js`.
 Any new maintainer will need to learn to understand the format of that object and the meanings of its parts.
-If I can editorialize for a moment, it is a matter of respect for the new maintainer that when I ask them to do something like 'learn the structure of this schema object,' I should try to make that knowledge as valuable as possible by making it widely applicable to the design of the overall application.
-So from that schema object comes the basic structure of each of the data manipulation objects, the server's API, and the schema of the database itself.
+From that schema object comes the basic structure of each ofthe data manipulation objects, the server's API, and the schema of the database itself.
 When a new maintainer learns the schema object and one of the data manipulation objects, that is enough to write domain logic, as well as generic tests that will run against all the data manipulation objects to further sharpen their API.
 When I am adding new functionality, I aggressively try to tie it back to the concepts and metaphors I have already introduced.
 Thus data validation and RBAC, as and when they are needed, will be layered over the existing schema description so that they can be enforced on the server side but also communicated on the client side without duplication of effort.

 The complexity budget extends to testing as well as implementation.
 Respecting the complexity budget during implementation itself makes testing easier, because the components to test